 Three letters of recommendation are required.
 Letters should be from individuals who have information regarding academic, research, and personal accomplishments of the applicant that are predictive of success in graduate school.
 The most valuable letters of recommendation are from individuals who can provide insights that expand upon and enhance information found in official academic documents.

-International students are required to take either the Test of English as a Foreign Language (TOEFL) or the International English Language Testing Systems (IELTS).
-The minimum required score for the TOEFL is 68 for iBT.
-The minimum score for the academic version of the IELTS test is 6.5.
-Scores for either test must have been taken within two years of applying for admission.
+International students are required to take either the Test of English as a Foreign Language (TOEFL), the International English Language Testing Systems (IELTS), or Duolingo English proficency test.
+The minimum required score for the TOEFL is 84 for iBT.
+The minimum score for the academic version of the IELTS test is 7.0.
+The minimum Duolingo score is 115.
+Scores for the tests must have been taken within two years of applying for admission.
 International students who have completed formal training in a U.S. institution may request a waiver for this requirement.

 UT Health San Antonio requires that applicants to all graduate programs undergo security and criminal background checks prior to making an official offer of admission.

 - ✔ Apply through the online application by going to this website and creating an account.